Machinist X99‑MR9S Review

 Are BIOS images cross‑compatible between revisions?

-We don’t have a definitive answer.
-It is known that firmware for versions 1.0 and 1.2 is interchangeable, but compatibility with later revisions is currently unknown.
+There is no definitive answer yet.
+While firmware for versions 1.0 and 1.2 is known to be interchangeable, compatibility with later revisions remains unconfirmed.

 Simple BIOS Flashing Guide (Windows)